md-zaman/docker-learning/Mosh/Readme.md.txt

         takes some time then later it becomes quick assuming we have not changed our application dependencies.

-3. After pushing it on docker we can pull it in in machine using docker.
+3. After pushing it on docker we can pull it in machine using docker.

 lesson44 - Saving and Loading Images